Naturopathic Training and Careers

 Approximately one-third of all states currently regulate naturopathic practice, and each year, more states are developing legislation that enables their ND’s to become licensed.

-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, alternative medicine careers, including naturopathic medicine, can anticipate nearly a 42 percent increase in employment through 2022.
-The public’s ever-increasing demand for preventive care that reduces the risks of contracting diseases or chronic illnesses is one of the main catalysts for the projected job growth in the alternative medicine profession.
+Our ever-increasing demand for preventive care to reduce the risk of contracting disease or chronic illness is one of the main catalysts for the projected job growth in the alternative medicine profession.

 Naturopathic Medicine Salary

-Naturopathic doctors can earn between $80,000 and $90,000 a year, according to the Association of Accredited Naturopathic Medical Colleges.
+Naturopathic doctors, categorized as health diagnosing and treating practitioners, make a median salary of $73,400, according to the U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook.
 Factors such as experience, location and employer type have the most impact on naturopathic salaries.
 Self-employed naturopathic doctors typically earn the highest salaries followed by those who work in private practice for a firm.

 Is a Naturopathic Medicine Career Right for You?